 Why Do You Need a Knowledge Base?

 From a business perspective, knowledge bases offer a more consistent service, a higher resolution rate at first contact, & lower overall training costs.
-Not only that, but it also promotes increased productivity & improved team collaborations (which has been especially useful when working remotely).
+Not only that, but it also promotes increased productivity & improved team collaboration (which has been especially useful when working remotely).

 One of the greatest aspects of a knowledge base is its ability to act as a source of self-serve customer service.
 This is of particular use if you’re struggling to keep up with reactive customer service.
 Or, perhaps, if you’re looking to improve your overall customer experience.
 By having an integrated knowledge base, your customers (& employees) are able to find answers on their own.
 This allows your business to save valuable resources such as time & money!